konekoya/Bible/README.md

 #TODOs
 - scrollbar improvement - make one with vanilla JavaScript, or using plugins for now
-- change title with name like Manna?
 - flexbox for the entire layout
 - reading mode is needed
-- fix black mode issue... the interval function shouldn't fire
 - Google font fallback, also we need a solution for CDN resources without internet connection
 - testing on the desktop computer of Church to fix RWD and font face issues
 - need to fix font awesome path problem with gulp, and move font awesome resources to production directory
-- bind the toggle light event on button not on window load
 - fix theme switch issue with Ordered list
 - implement search functionality
 - remove read button and change the select to activate when user finish selecting